Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/random_walk.md

 image: "../assets/images/gray_scott_jupyter_high-res.png"
 ---

-## Life is random

-Everything in the universe ultimately depends on the interaction of tiny particles.
-Yet this fundamental truth is difficult to process when our experience of existence is guided by "macro" phenomena.

-You may feel like a single, coherent being, but you are just a skin-covered bag of trillions of cells that act largely independently.
-Over half of these cells aren't even yours!
-They correspond to bacteria that make up a couple of kilograms of your mass.
-What makes the whole affair even crueler is that your cellular symphony depends on the *random* movement of particles.

-Throughout this course, we will see that just because a system is driven by randomness and simple rules does not mean that it cannot have emergent behavior that is complex and elegant.
-Just like you.

 ## The wanderlust of a randomly walking particle

+You may feel like a single, coherent being, but you are in fact just a skin-covered bag of trillions of cells that act largely independently.
 Cells are full of **proteins**, complex macromolecules that perform nearly every cellular function.
-If a protein could move in a straight line, then it would move at 20 kph or faster[^machinery], but the cytoplasm that fills the cell is so densely packed with water molecules that the protein ping-pongs off them, frequently changing direction.
+If a protein could move in a straight line, then it would move at 20 kph or faster[^machinery], meaning that the protein would cover a distance 1 billion times its length every second (analogous to a car traveling at 20 billion kph).
+However, the cytoplasm filling the cell is so densely packed with water molecules that the protein ping-pongs off them, frequently changing direction.

 We will model the movements of a cellular particle such as a protein by a **random walk** in a two-dimensional plane.
 At each step, the particle moves a single unit of distance in a randomly chosen direction.
 The video below shows a randomly walking particle taking 1000 steps.